 Every Memorial Day Weekend, the NASCAR Cup Series runs a race in their backyard in Concord, North Carolina, which is home to Charlotte Motor Speedway.
-The Coca-Cola 600 is the ultimate test of man and machine, and showcases true endurance after a grueling 400 laps on the 1.5-mile oval.
-The race will consist of a full field of 40 drivers, including NASCAR Hall of Famer, Jimmie Johnson, three-time Daytona 500 winner, Denny Hamlin, and one driver attempting 1,100 miles in one day, Kyle Larson.
-Here’s the scope on the second-biggest race of the season, after the Daytona 500.
+The Coca-Cola 600 is the ultimate test of man and machine, showcasing true endurance after a grueling 400 laps on the 1.5-mile oval.
+The race will consist of a full field of 40 drivers, including NASCAR Hall of Famer, Jimmie Johnson, three-time Daytona 500 winner, Denny Hamlin, and one driver attempting ” in one day, “The Double”, Kyle Larson.
+Larson will compete in the 108th running of the Indianapolis 500, prior to flying to North Carolina after the checkered flag flies in Indiana.
+The Coca-Cola 600 will be memorable and there are plenty of storylines going into Sunday’s Memorial Day special.

 Kyle Larson attempting the Double.